julian10m/julian10m.github.io/_posts/2023-08-05-Playing-with-Rectangles-in-Lua2D.md

 ### Moving rectangles: rotation and displacement

 In this section, we are interested in analyzing the position of non-static rectangles over time.
 Indeed, if the rectangle moves, how should we update the previous table to account for that?
 Furthermore, what happens if besides displacing, the rengtangle is also rotating?
-To solve this, we can rely on the superposition theorem and analyse each of the effects separately.

 Focusing on the displacement, it is simple to see that the corners move as much as the center does, i.e., the relative position of the corners with respect to the origin does not change.
 Let $x(t)$ and $y(t)$ denote the position of the center of the rectangle at each moment, then we just need to add these shifts to our formulas: